rachana-paudel/AWS_Solution_Architect/IAM/README.md

 + again inside prod click prod and -> action -> create new-> OU name:HR
 + again action-> finance
 + Aws accounts it shows all the OU
-+ we can move management account of test to prod or any other by  check in taht account-> action-.move->prod
++ we can move management account of test to prod or any other by  check in that account-> action-.move->prod

 ##### To restrict service control policies
 + click on aws organization and click on policies